-A Very Happy Viral Video With A Sad Back Story
+A Very Happy Viral Video With A Sad Backstory

 It's hard to imagine a happier face.
 But it's a bittersweet story.

 A joyful video of a 5-year-old Afghan boy, Sayeed Rehman, has gone viral.
-He had just been fitted with a new prosthetic leg and he couldn't stop dancing while flashing a wide smile.
+He had just been fitted with a new prosthetic leg, and he couldn't stop dancing while flashing a wide smile.

 He said he was happy to have a leg that fit him because he had outgrown his older ones — and happy he could dance again with the new prosthetic.

-The video was taken last Saturday by one of his therapists at the ICRC Orthopaedic Center in Kabul — and resonated with many in Afghanistan and around the world
+The video, taken last Saturday by one of his therapists at the ICRC Orthopaedic Center in Kabul, resonated with many in Afghanistan and around the world

 A 6-year-old Afghan boy, who lost one of his legs in a clash between Taliban & foreign forces in Logar's Baraki Barak district, went viral on social media after he was found dancing for getting an artificial limb at the orthopedic dept of the @ICRC_af. pic.twitter.com/7o2vfqngZ7— Ariana News (@ArianaNews_) May 7, 2019